Vespa Cloud lets you set up private endpoint services on your application clusters,

 This is the "CONNECTED ENDPOINTS" in the image above.

-Verify the ID matches the value of the VpcEndpointId
+Verify the ID matches the value of the VpcEndpointId field above.

-The connection is ready when the state is open
+The connection is ready when the state is open.

 Verify your Vespa cluster is reachable from within your VPC

-The zone endpoint of the designated container cluster should now resolve through private DNS, for any AWS resource that is allowed to connect to your VPC endpoint.
-The easiest way to verify this is to run the following Python 3.9 lambda, using your own zone endpoint, from within your VPC:
+The zone endpoint of the designated container cluster should now resolve through private DNS, for any AWS resource

 Alternatively, run a couple of commands from a host inside the VPC:

-Your GCP project name | The string identifier for your GCP account, like resonant-diode-123456 |
+The string identifier for your GCP account, like resonant-diode-123456

-VPC network and subnetwork names | The name of the network and subnetwork to create your consumer endpoint in. |
+The name of the network and subnetwork to create your consumer endpoint in.

 Procedure: